thejeffreyli/aps_development/DailyLog.md

 * Read the papers/slides.
 * Did a demo with the MatLab GUI following the instructions on Data FlowChart PPT.
 * Cloned Git Repos for simple_mask onto local desktop.
-* Met with group members in group meeting.
+* Met with group members in group safety meeting.

 <br />